veinthroughleng/taco-cloud-config/README.md

    config: properties

  jpa-rest:
+   beans:  jpa entities in taco-model,
-   beans: jpa repositories in taco-data,
+           jpa repositories in taco-data,
            IngredientByNameAndTypeConverter in taco-data,
            IngredientAssembler, TacoAssembler in taco-model.